AnthonyWeidner/BIS15W2021_aweidner/lab2/lab2_hw.md

 1. What is a vector in R?

+A vector in R is a common way of organizing data.
+Vectors can be created using the c command in R, which stands for concatenate.

 2. What is a data matrix in R?

+A data matrix in R is a series of stacked vectors (similar to a data table).
+It is a great way of storing data and information, which can be used to perform certain calculations, including the sum and mean of specific columns and rows if wanted.
+New data matrices can be built using the matrix command.

 3. Below are data collected by three scientists (Jill, Steve, Susan in order) measuring temperatures of eight hot springs.
 Run this code chunk to create the vectors.